Continuing Education Activity

 Primary Lactase Deficiency

-It is the most common cause of lactase deficiency, also known as lactose non-persistence.
+It is the most common cause of lactase deficiency, also known as lactase non-persistence.
 There is a gradual decline in lactase enzyme activity with increasing age.
-Enzyme activity begins to decline in infancy and symptoms manifest in adolescence or early adulthood.
+Enzyme activity begins to decline in infancy, and symptoms manifest in adolescence or early adulthood.
 It is a hereditary cause of lactase deficiency.